 The role of diversity and inclusion champion is voluntary alongside our colleague’s day to day roles.
 The champions can be identified by several means including rainbow lanyards, rainbow arm cards (front line colleagues), posters and email signatures.

-Our six employee networks
+Our eight employee networks

 Employee networks contribute to a more open, inclusive and diverse organisation.
 They help us to understand our differences and similarities and improve communication around the business.

 They also provide support to individuals and teams and offer fresh opportunities to be involved as part of Network Rail.